Scott Pilgrim Series

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this graphic novel series, the basis for an August 2010 movie starring Michael Cera, is a fun romp through the life of 23-year-old Scott Pilgrim.
+Parents need to know that this graphic novel series, the basis for a 2010 movie starring Michael Cera, is a fun romp through the life of 23-year-old Scott Pilgrim.
 There are some sexual situations (only bra and underwear visible) and drinking and smoking, but Scott is a good guy who cares about his friends and loves his girlfriend, Ramona.
 He is fighting all her evil exes to be with her, and by meeting her, his life turns into something like a video game where he is the hero.

-What's the story?
+What's the Story?